 Syllabus and Fall Schedule

-Course curriculum for the fall includes reading sessions, site visits, seminars, day trips, a multi-day trip to both Naples and Florence, blog posts (details below), independent research, and small homework assignments.
+Course curriculum for the fall includes reading sessions, site visits, seminars, day trips, a multi-day trip to both Naples and Florence, Loci in Locis articles (details below), independent research, and small homework assignments.

 - Italian classes are every day for two hours until November, when courses will reduce to twice a week.
 Formal classes will not continue in the spring once tours begin.